Caixin

 End of July 2025:

-Initial analysis of July 2025 U.S. seaborne import data was performed (not fully mature at that time).
+Initial U.S. seaborne import data for July 2025 was pulled, but the data was not fully mature at that point.

 August 7, 2025:

-U.S. reciprocal tariffs on all countries officially took effect; tariffs on China were suspended for another 90 days.
+U.S. reciprocal tariffs on all countries officially take effect.
+Tariffs on China are suspended for another 90 days.

-Majority of goods for fall and winter 2025 sales have already shipped; importers consider orders for 2026 New Year and spring.
+Bulk shipments for the fall and winter sales season have mostly been shipped; importers now focus on New Year and spring season orders.

 AI generated, for reference only